 By Pete Schmitt, CTO, cStor

-It’s not uncommon for our customers to use ‘data backup’ and ‘disaster recovery’ interchangeably, but the truth is, there’s a big difference.
+It’s not uncommon for our clients to use ‘data backup’ and ‘disaster recovery’ interchangeably, but the truth is, there’s a big difference.
 While both are mission-critical activities today for nearly every business, confusing them is like assuming your cloud storage is going to help you create that PowerPoint presentation you’re giving to upper management next week.

 Disaster recovery is the practice of creating a secondary site where your primary applications and systems will failover to in the event of an outage.
 It’s like having a spare tire for your data center.
 Data backups, however, are just that, backing up data somewhere safe.
 But backup software can fail, and backing up without a clear recovery plan is a recipe for disaster.
 You simply need both, no question about it.

 But should you manage backups yourself, or should you get help from an expert and outsource your backups?
-I get this question all the time, and often times customers believe a managed backup solution will be too difficult to manage, or too expensive to maintain over the long term… or both.
+I get this question all the time, and often times clients believe a managed backup solution will be too difficult to manage, or too expensive to maintain over the long term… or both.

 Here’s exactly what I tell them.